sebug/snake-venom/README.md

     az account show --query "{ subscription_id: id }"

 Set the following variables in your code space: build_client_id, build_client_secret, build_tenant_id, build_subscription_id

+These environment variables are then referenced in the ubuntu.pkr.hcl file.